-Perhaps the greatest plague for and mental and physical wellbeing is the daily stress.
+Perhaps the greatest plague affecting our mental and physical wellbeing is daily stress.
 The human body is designed to handle periods of stress followed by a period of restoration to the normal state.
 It is problematic to live in a state of chronic anxiety even when there is no external stress factor.
 What is God’s anti-stress therapy to overcome stress?

 God’s rest – His anti-stress therapy